AresMUSH/aresmush.com/tutorials/config/fs3combat_npcs.md

     Boss:
         Default: 8

+{% note %}
+When the system needs an attribute (e.g., Brawn or Reflexes), it will use **half** the default rating.
+So a Goon in the above example would have a Brawn of 2.
+{% endnote %}

 ### Fine-Tuning Skills

 You can also fine-tune dice pools for specific skills.
 This is helpful if you want to make a Boss tough to take down without making them extraordinarily deadly (or vice-versa).
 You can also make specialist NPCs who are good with some weapons but not others.